grant-olson/buildroot_ext_lichee_rv/README.md

 # Buildroot Externals for Lichee RV Dock

 This adds support for the RISC-V based Lichee RV products to buildroot to allow you to easily build new systems.
+Buildroot has support for the main Nezha board, but it does not have built in support for the additional hardware on these boards.
+This package attempts to add support for all hardware.

 ## Building an image